Coachella Festival Checklist – 11 Things to Bring

 senior carrying blue cooler ready for camp

-No good desert music festival is complete without a cooler in tow.
-Having the right cooler on hand can be the difference between lukewarm drinks and ice-cold beverages, so you won’t want to overlook this essential part of your Coachella festival checklist.
+No good desert music festival is complete without a cooler.
+Having the right cooler can be the difference between lukewarm drinks and ice-cold beverages, so you won’t want to overlook this essential part of your Coachella festival checklist.

 With that in mind, there are two important things to note about coolers at Coachella.

 First and foremost, coolers aren’t allowed at the music venue.
-So, you’ll need to leave your coolers at the campground before you head over to a concert.
+So, you’ll need to leave your coolers at the campground before heading to a concert.

-Additionally, while ice is available at the general store, it can be quite pricey.
-Ice also tends to sell out quickly, so it’s not a great thing to rely on at the festival.
+Additionally, while ice is available at the general store, it can be quite pricey and tends to sell out quickly, so it’s not a great thing to rely on at the festival.

-Instead, we’d recommend bringing some high-quality ice packs for your cooler so you can keep your drinks as cold as possible throughout the weekend.
+Instead, we’d recommend bringing some high-quality ice packs for your cooler to keep your drinks as cold as possible throughout the weekend.

 Gaby Pilson